-Thanksgiving is just around the corner, and this free Thanksgiving printable craft is perfect for kids!
+Thanksgiving is just around the corner, and this free printable Thanksgiving turkey craft is perfect for kids!
 Simply print out the turkey template and turn a flat peice of paper into a colorful turkey box to use at a kid’s table for Thanksgiving dinner or fun craft at a classroom party.
-The pillow box is big enough to fit a small gift card, candy, treats, jewelry, or even a special note.
+The pillow box is big enough to fit a gift card, candy, treats, jewelry, or a thankful note.

 Here’s what you need to make this turkey craft

 - Scoring device (I use the end of an X-ACTO knife!)

 These adorable little turkey boxes are a perfect Thanksgiving crafts for kids to make and use as small gifts to give to classmates or friends.
 You can either fill the turkey with candy or a note explaining why you are thankful for the person receiving the turkey.